Mabuchi geometry of big cohomology classes with prescribed singularities: Metric on Ep spaces

 Let $\varphi_0,\varphi_1\in \mathcal{E}^p(X,\omega)$.
 We want to prove

-Since both sides satisfy the Pythagorean formula (\cref{thm:main}, \cite[Theorem~3.26]{Dar19}), we may assume that $\varphi_0\leq \varphi_1$.
+Since both sides satisfy the Pythagorean formula (\cref{cor:loccomp}, \cite[Theorem~3.26]{Dar19}), we may assume that $\varphi_0\leq \varphi_1$.
+Recall that order preserving simultaneous Demailly approximations of two potentials exist by the explicit construction in \cite{BK07}.
 Since both sides are continuous along Demailly approximations (\cref{prop:dem}, \cite[Proposition~4.9]{Dar15}), we may assume that $\varphi_0,\varphi_1\in \mathcal{H}$.
-(The order preserving simultaneous Demailly approximations of two potentials exist by the explicit construction in \cite{BK07}.)

 Let $\varphi_t$ be the weak geodesic from $\varphi_0$ to $\varphi_1$.
 Now take $\Psi=(\varphi_{0/N},\ldots,\varphi_{N/N})\in \Gamma_+(\varphi_0,\varphi_1)$.
 Then